 When I decided to start a new chapter in my life after working as a freelancer for a few years in ELT, I knew I needed a solid and recognised qualification and that the CELTA was a cornerstone in this regard.

 What was the application process and pre-course experience like?

 Applying was easy.
-I contacted the Europass Academy in Florence, and they got back to me immediately with instructions, a pre-application task and reference materials.
+I contacted CELTA Florence, and they got back to me immediately with instructions, a pre-application task and reference materials.
 Even at this early stage, it was a great experience.
 After registration, the centre offered all trainees access to a bundle of online preparation courses on an e-learning platform to acquire some important basic concepts.
 I liked the whole process and how I began learning before the course even started.

 How were the Florence CELTA tutors?

 They were very well prepared, professional and responsive to our needs and feelings throughout the course.
 They were both our teachers and our supporters, always there for us and available to an extent that I sometimes found surprising.
 It’s certainly not easy to tutor other professionals, but they demonstrated that they had all the skills needed.

 How did you find the online learning experience?

 In retrospect, I can say that I missed the fact of being in person far less than expected.
 The first two weeks were the toughest since I wasn’t used to learning in an online-only environment.
 But with our course tutor’s support, I went through them without problems.
 Once I got the hang of the setting, I could concentrate on building rapport with my fellow trainees and be more and more effective in my online teaching practice.
 I now have a more robust grasp of online teaching than I could’ve had if I had enrolled in the in-person course.

 What was the relationship between the CELTA trainees like?